 Is it better to aim for incorporated or chartered engineer status?
 The Engineering Council defines the two levels as follows:

-- ‘Incorporated engineers (IEng) maintain and manage applications of current and developing technology, and may undertake engineering design, development, manufacture, construction and operation.
-Incorporated engineers are variously engaged in technical and commercial management and possess effective interpersonal skills.’
+- 'Incorporated engineers maintain and manage applications of current and developing technology, and may undertake engineering design, development, manufacture, construction and operation.'

 While both are highly regarded, the CEng is the higher of the two and places more emphasis on driving new developments and on leadership activity.

 In practice, the professional qualification you work towards is often determined by the graduate employer you join.
 Many require their graduate engineers to aim for a particular level (generally, but not always, chartered engineer), and have systems and training in place to support them in doing so.
 In such cases, the employer may make possessing the relevant academic qualifications a requirement for graduate applicants (eg an MEng, or BEng plus MSc, to follow the chartership route – see below).

 One key difference between chartered and incorporated engineers is their average salaries.
 According to the Engineering Council’s Survey of Registered Engineers 2010 (published in January 2011), among their chartered engineers surveyed, the median annual total earnings in 2010 (including bonuses, overtime pay etc) was £55,000; the mean was £67,714.
 For incorporated engineers, the median was £43,300, while the mean was £49,412.